Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Drag in a Uniform Plasma

 We consider a heavy test particle of charge $Q$ and mass $M$ interacting with a plasma bath of density $n$, charge $q$, and mass $m$.
-The motion of the test particle is governed by the GLE, which explicitly accounts for the finite response time (memory) of the surrounding medium \cite{Mori1965}
+The motion of the test particle is governed by the GLE, which explicitly accounts for the finite response time, or memory, of the surrounding medium \cite{Mori1965}:

-where $v(t)$ is the particle velocity, $R(t)$ is the fluctuating random force arising from thermal collisions, and $\gamma(t)$ is the memory kernel describing the retarded friction.
+where $v(t)$ is the velocity of the particle, $R(t)$ is the fluctuating random force arising from spontaneous microfield fluctuations, and $\gamma(t)$ is the memory kernel describing the retarded friction.

-For a system in thermodynamic equilibrium at temperature $T$, the random force satisfies the second Fluctuation-Dissipation Theorem (FDT), linking the memory kernel to the force autocorrelation function (FACF) of a stationary particle \cite{Kubo1966}
+For a system in thermodynamic equilibrium at temperature $T$, the random force satisfies the second Fluctuation-Dissipation Theorem (FDT), linking the memory kernel to the force autocorrelation function (FACF) of a stationary particle \cite{Kubo1966}:

-This relation establishes that the dissipative properties of the medium are fully determined by the equilibrium fluctuations of the electric field at the particle's position.
-In the frequency domain, the friction kernel $\gamma(\omega)$ is related to the longitudinal dielectric function $\epsilon(k, \omega)$ of the plasma via the spectral density of field fluctuations \cite{IchimaruBasic}
+This relation establishes that the dissipative properties of the medium are fully determined by the equilibrium fluctuations of the electric field at the position of the particle.

+In the frequency domain, the friction kernel $\gamma(\omega)$ is related to the longitudinal dielectric function $\epsilon(\mathbf{k}, \omega)$ of the plasma via the spectral density of field fluctuations \cite{IchimaruBasic}:

 For a Maxwellian plasma in the weak-coupling limit ($\ln \Lambda \gg 1$), the dielectric response is governed by the Vlasov equation.
 The imaginary part of the dielectric function, which dictates energy dissipation via Landau damping, follows a Gaussian profile determined by the thermal velocity distribution \cite{IchimaruBasic}.
-Evaluating the integral over wavenumbers yields the explicit Gaussian memory kernel
+Evaluating the integral over wavenumbers yields the explicit Gaussian memory kernel:

-where $\zeta = \omega / (\sqrt{2}k_{\mathrm{max}}v_{\mathrm{th}})$ is the dimensionless frequency.
+where $\zeta = \omega / (\sqrt{2}k_{max}v_{th})$ is the dimensionless frequency.
 Before taking any limiting cases, we can express the exact mean acceleration of the particle by substituting the memory kernel back into the averaged GLE.
-Taking the ensemble average $\langle R(t) \rangle = 0$, the exact deceleration is given by the convolution of the particle's entire velocity history with the inverse transform of Eq. (\ref{eq:Gamma_Maxwellian})
+Taking the ensemble average $\langle R(t) \rangle = 0$, the exact deceleration is given by the convolution of the entire velocity history of the particle with the inverse transform of Eq. \ref{eq:kernel_omega}:

 This integro-differential equation represents the exact non-Markovian stopping power.
 Unlike standard drag formulas, this equation accounts for transient effects, such as the time required for the dielectric wake to build up around an accelerating particle, or the memory drag experienced by a particle undergoing rapid oscillations.